Interactics/Gait-Estimation-Algorithm/README.md

 # Gait-Estimation-Algorithm
-For National Research Foundation of Korea.
+This research is for Development of a Gait Estimation Algoritrhm for Handrail Mountabel Walking Aid Handles for the Elderly, National Research Foundation of Korea.
-Human Gait Estimation Algorithm

 # Node

 - rs_talker : publishing realsense image(color and depth)